A Paradigm Shift in Human Neuroscience Research: Progress, Prospects, and a Proof of Concept for Population Neuroscience: Acknowledgements

 \section{Acknowledgements}

-This study has been supported by the STI 2030 - the major project of the Brain Science and Brain-Inspired Intelligence Technology (2021ZD0200500).
-We thank the \textit{Research Program on Discipline Direction Prediction and Technology Roadmap} of China Association for Science and Technology for bibliometric resources, the \textit{Chinese Data-sharing Warehouse for In-vivo Imaging Brain} at National Basic Science Data Center and the \textit{Lifespan Brain Chart Consortium} (\url{https://github.com/brainchart/lifespan}) for big data resources.
+We thank the \textit{Research Program on Discipline Direction Prediction and Technology Roadmap} of China Association for Science and Technology for bibliometric resources, the \textit{Chinese Color Nest Data Community} (\url{https://ccndc.scidb.cn/en}) at National Basic Science Data Center and the \textit{Lifespan Brain Chart Consortium} (\url{https://github.com/brainchart/lifespan}) for big data resources.